 Note: the GRE requirement has been waived for 2022 applications.
 Submitting your GRE scores is optional – you may submit them if you choose to but it is not required.

 Which part of the application is weighed more?

-We use an index score when looking at applications.
-We look at academic performance, GRE, relevant classes, clinical experience, and research experience.
+We look at academic performance, relevant classes, clinical experience, and research experience.
 Your statement and reference letters are extremely important.
 This is why we suggest you get your friends and professors to read over your applications.

 What should my personal statement say?

 When we read your personal statement, we look to see if you are a good match with our program.
 Please, do your research on what our program has to offer and how you can fit.
 Look at our faculty research interests to see if your interests align with our interests.
 If there is no fit, it will not be beneficial to our program.

 Who should I ask to write letters of recommendation?

 A minimum of three letters of recommendation are required from previous instructors (e.g., professors) or supervisors who are able to comment on your abilities and potential for graduate study.
 You may provide contact information for up to five recommenders.
 Your recommenders will be notified and prompted to supply a recommendation letter through the application system.

 Academic references should be prepared to discuss your academic knowledge and skills, aptitude for graduate study, ability for independent research, and classroom performance related to characteristics such as integrity, leadership, problem-solving, and teamwork.
 If you are applying to the M.S. with MFT specialization, you may also want to get a letter from someone who supervised your clinical work to speak to your readiness for clinical work in the program.